-- 1 Building the City's capacity will be necessary to implement the CARP successfully.
-Some capacity- - 2 building opportunities for the City include becoming a member of the American Society of Adaptation - 3 Professionals and other professional groups as appropriate, as well as sending staff to trainings, - 4 workshops, and conferences, such as the biennial California Adaptation Forum and other events - 5 organized by the ART Program, the Coastal Conservancy, other regional partners, and Alameda County.
+Building the City's capacity will be necessary to implement the CARP successfully.
+Some capacity-building opportunities for the City include becoming a member of the American Society of Adaptation Professionals and other professional groups as appropriate, as well as sending staff to trainings, workshops, and conferences, such as the biennial California Adaptation Forum and other events organized by the ART Program, the Coastal Conservancy, other regional partners, and Alameda County.

-6 Alameda Municipal Power
+Alameda Municipal Power

-- 7 In adopting the CARP, it is important to recognize the Alameda City Charter's distinctions between the - 8 powers vested in the City Council and the powers vested in the Public Utilities Board (PUB). - 9 Under Section 3-1 of the City Charter, all powers of the City are vested in the City Council unless the - 10 Charter expressly states otherwise.
-Article XII of the Charter describes one such area where the Council's - 11 authority is circumscribed.
-Article XII delegates the power to control and manage the City's public utilities - 12 to the PUB.
-The PUB's authority is broad and, in many areas, it may act in a largely autonomous fashion. - 13 For example, Charter Section 12-1 (A) vests the PUB with the authority to "control and manage all public - 14 utilities owned by the City established for the purpose of generating, distributing or selling electricity." - 15 Charter Section 12-3 (C) provides that the PUB has the power "[t]o fix rates for the services of all utilities - 16 and business enterprises under its control and management."
-Article XII of the Charter also authorizes - 17 the PUB to contract for materials and supplies, construct or make improvements to the utilities, fix rates - 18 for utility services, invest reserves, keep books, store supplies, and adopt an annual budget. - AMP, however, is not a separate legal entity, and the powers of the PUB are generally limited to the day-19 - 20 to-day operations of the utility.
-The City owns the utility as an asset, with the PUB acting as the - 21 manager/operator of that asset.
+In adopting the CARP, it is important to recognize the Alameda City Charter's distinctions between the powers vested in the City Council and the powers vested in the PUB.

+Under Section 3-1 of the City Charter, all powers of the City are vested in the City Council unless the Charter expressly states otherwise.
+Article XII of the Charter describes one such area where the City Council's authority is circumscribed.
+Article XII delegates the power to control and manage the City's public utilities to the PUB.
+The PUB's authority is broad and, in many areas, it may act in a largely autonomous fashion.
+For example, Charter Section 12-1 (A) vests the PUB with the authority to "control and manage all public utilities owned by the City established for the purpose of generating, distributing or selling electricity."
+Charter Section 12-3 (C) provides that the PUB has the power "[t]o fix rates for the services of all utilities and business enterprises under its control and management."
+Article XII of the Charter also authorizes the PUB to contract for materials and supplies, construct or make improvements to utilities, fix rates for utility services, invest reserves, keep books, store supplies, and adopt an annual budget.

+AMP, however, is not a separate legal entity, and the powers of the PUB are generally limited to the day-to-day operations of the utility.
+The City owns the utility as an asset, with the PUB acting as the manager/operator of that asset.

-- 22 These Charter-level distinctions explain why the CARP as adopted by the City Council may encourage - 23 but not direct the PUB and AMP to implement the objectives discussed herein.
+These Charter-level distinctions explain why the CARP as adopted by the City Council may encourage but not direct the PUB and AMP to implement the objectives discussed herein.

-Monitoring, Reporting, and Metrics 24
+Monitoring, Reporting, and Metrics

-- 25 It is important for the City to establish a tracking and reporting system to evaluate the efficacy of - Alameda's GHG reduction and adaptation actions, maintain transparency with the public, and ensure the 26 - 27 equitable distribution of climate-related projects citywide.
-By designing and tracking metrics aligned - 28 directly with CARP goals, the City will manage GHG reduction and adaptation activities in Alameda and - 29 adjust management decisions as needed.
-This section explains how effective monitoring supports the - 30 adaptive management approach that is central to the CARP.
-The City's intent is to: - 31 Monitor progress toward the CARP vision, goals, and milestones; - Understand what is working, what is not, and how to adapt to increase effectiveness; and - Share outcomes, best practices, and lessons learned across networks of stakeholders and partners.
+It is important for the City to establish a tracking and reporting system to evaluate the efficacy of Alameda's GHG reduction and adaptation actions, maintain transparency with the public, and ensure the equitable distribution of climate-related projects citywide.
+By designing and tracking metrics aligned directly with CARP goals, the City will manage GHG reduction and adaptation activities in Alameda and adjust management decisions as needed.
+This section explains how effective monitoring supports the adaptive management approach that is central to the CARP.
+The City's intent is to:

+- Monitor progress toward the CARP vision, goals, and milestones; - Understand what is working, what is not, and how to adapt to increase effectiveness; and - Share outcomes, best practices, and lessons learned across networks of stakeholders and partners.

-1 As explained in Chapter 4 ("Adapting to Climate Change"), adaptive management is the process of
+As explained in Chapter 4 ("Adapting to Climate Change"), adaptive management is the process of